Common Challenges in API Development and How to Overcome Them

 How to Overcome It:

-- Automate Documentation: Use tools like Swagger, Postman, or Redoc to generate interactive API documentation.
+- Provide Clear Documentation: Use tools like Swagger or Postman to create comprehensive, easy-to-understand API documentation.

 The Challenge: